usaid-cs/yesterday-i-learned/random.md

 - Americans are less "diverse" than Europeans, because while a European can have "German, French, and Italian ancestry", an American does not typically claim to have "Idaoan, Floridan, and Pennsylvanian ancestry".
 - In the event of a financial crisis, there is in fact [a GDP map](https://upload.wikimedia.org/wikipedia/commons/c/c5/GDP_Real_Growth.svg) during the last crisis (2007-2009), indicating places you _should_ flee to ahead of time.
 - Fun fact: Excel (XLS) worksheet names have a maximum length of 31 characters.
-- [Not all carpenters are created equal.](https://youtube.com/watch?v=BcN7q9V7hSI) Do realise that if someone did a sloppy job, you _don't_ have to pay them.
 - "World Financial Group" is a pyramid scheme so large that even the exams those members take ("HLLQP") are provided by WFG.
 There are in fact [dozens of those exams and licenses](http://www.cbc.ca/news/business/taxes/5-things-to-check-when-hiring-a-financial-adviser-1.1166888) so you can look for those instead.
 - _Tonne_ is the metric one.
 - The recipient of a cheque can sign the back of the cheque and give the cheque to someone else.
 "If John Smith writes a cheque to Jane Doe, she can endorse the cheque on the back and give it to you in payment of a debt.
 You can then endorse the back of the cheque and deposit it into your account.
 This is called _counter-signing_ a cheque."